Working with Team Projects

 Checking Out Items for Editing

-Pages and Masters
+Pages and Components

-Another way to check out a page or master is to first open it on the canvas and then click the Check Out button that appears at the top-right corner of the canvas when you hover over the canvas.
+Another way to check out a page or component is to first open it on the canvas and then click the Check Out button that appears at the top-right corner of the canvas when you hover over the canvas.

 To check out a generator, open the generator and click Check Out in the top-right corner of the dialog.

-Note: Keep in mind that check-outs are made per local copy and not per user.
+Keep in mind that check-outs are made per local copy and not per user.
 That is, if you have a local copy on your desktop computer and another one on your laptop, a check-out from your laptop will not result in that same item being checked out to you on your desktop computer.
 Instead, your desktop computer copy will reflect that someone with your user account name has that item checked out, which will be the case — because the "you" on your laptop has it checked out.

 Undoing a Check-Out